-After successful completion of the module, the student will be able to
+On the successful completion of the module, the student will be able to

-- recognise the different aspects of flute teaching as profession; - set out systematically the principles of a good flute technique; - prescribe repertoire from the prescribed style periods; - illustrate a thorough understanding of the UNISA Grade 4 and 5 syllabuses for flute exams.
+- recognise the different aspects of flute teaching as profession; - set out systematically the principles of a good flute technique; - prescribe repertoire from the prescribed style periods: - illustrate a thorough understanding of the UNISA Grade 4 and 5 syllabuses for flute exams.

-After successful completion of the module, the student will be able to
+On the successful completion of the module, the student will be able to

-- · explain the principles of teaching;
+- explain the principles of teaching;

 - describe the methods of violin teaching for beginners;

-- · distinguish schools of violin playing and teaching;
+- distinguish schools of violin playing and teaching;

-- apply certain practice methods;
+- · apply certain practice methods;

 - identify specific masterworks for violin;

 - evaluate standards of violin playing.

-After successful completion of the module, the student will be able to
+On the successful completion of the module, the student will be able to